Architecture is a science of buildings.

 It was a golden opportunity for my photography because those homes are rare and expensive.

-I took my camera along with the best architectural photography lens Nikon NIKKOR AF-S 16-35mm f/4.
+I took my camera with the best architectural photography lens, Nikon NIKKOR AF-S 16-35mm f/4.

-I had a great experience with this lens photographing the homes with comprehensive space floor plan and glass terrace, which gave aesthetic feeling.
+I had a great experience with this lens photographing homes with comprehensive space floor plans and glass terraces, which gave an aesthetic feeling.

-The angular roofs contribute to a crisp and clean line which gave me the perfect perspective to shoot.
+The angular roofs contribute to a crisp and clean line, giving me the perfect shooting perspective.

-This lens helped me a lot with its capabilities to get the best photos of modern architecture.
+This lens helped me immensely with its capabilities to get the best photos of modern architecture.

 Let’s have a look at its features: